 - 1. New Members will receive a welcome letter and their governance folder on their joining the Board which includes: - The suggested date of the induction. - The date of the next Board meeting. - Presiding Member and Principal contact details. - 2.
-New Members will be issued with a governance manual containing copies of the school's: - Charter including the strategic and annual/operational plans. - Policies. - The current budget. - The last ERO report. - The last annual report. - Any other relevant material. - 3.
-The Presiding Member or delegate will meet with new Board members to explain Board policy and other material in the governance manual. - 4.
-The Principal and Presiding Member or delegate will brief all new members on the organisational structure of the school. - 5.
+New Members will be issued with a governance manual containing copies of the school's: - Strategic Plan including the annual/operational plans - Policies - The current budget. - The most recent ERO report. - The most recent Catholic Schools review report - The last annual report. - Any other relevant material. - 3.
+The Presiding Member or delegate will meet with new Board Members to explain Board policy and other material in the governance manual. - 4.
+The Principal and Presiding Member or delegate will brief all new Members on the organisational structure of the school. - 5.
 The Principal will conduct a site visit of the school. - 6.
-New Board members are to be advised of the professional development that is available from NZSTA and other relevant providers.
+New Board Members are to be advised of the professional development that is available from NZSTA and other relevant providers.